 In Indiana, one of the complicating factors you will need to understand is the modified comparative negligence law, commonly referred to as the “51% fault” rule.

 Like most states, Indiana courts consider the plaintiff’s contribution to the incident before awarding damages.
 Generally, the less you are at fault, the more compensation you will receive.
 Unlike some states, however, Indiana will not recognize your right to compensation at all if you are found to have been 51% at fault or higher.
-The 51% fault rule allows you to file an injury claim only if you were less than 51% at fault for the incident.
+The 51% fault rule allows you to file a personal injury claim only if you were less than 51% at fault for the incident.

 The 51% fault rule is one of two versions of comparative negligence that most states follow.
 The other type of comparative negligence is the 50% rule, which functions the same way but only allows plaintiffs to file a claim if they are less than half at fault for the incident.